What You’ll Learn 🧭

 General sensor information

-All general sensor information that can be saved in the Sensor database
+All general sensor information that can be saved in the Sensor Database.

-The general information about the sensor:
+The general information about the sensor includes:

 Physical (input) unit - the physical unit of the sensor, e.g.V, A, °C, mm, psi, %,...